 Original Medicare is the traditional fee-for-service Medicare and is available to all Medicare beneficiaries.
 There are two parts of original Medicare: Medicare Part A and Medicare Part B. Medicare Part A (hospital insurance) is available to all eligible Medicare beneficiaries for no monthly premium.
-Medicare Part B is an optional insurance which you must pay a monthly premium in order to receive the benefits this part covers.
+Medicare Part B is optional insurance for which you must pay a monthly premium to receive those covered benefits.
+The standard Medicare Part B premium is projected to increase from \$174.70 in 2024 to \$185 per month or higher in 2025 depending on your income, but some people who get Social Security benefits will pay less than this amount.

-Under traditional Medicare, you can choose any health care provider who accepts Medicare.
+Under Medicare, you can choose any health care provider who accepts Medicare.
 Medicare will pay the provider each time you incur an expense.
-While Medicare pays its portion, you are responsible for paying the remaining balance, including deductibles, copayments, co-insurance and the cost of services not covered by Medicare.
+While Medicare pays its portion, you are responsible for paying the remaining balance, including deductibles, co-payments, co-insurance and the cost of services not covered by Medicare.